-So, in this article, I want to talk about what you can do to develop and guide appropriate office habits for gifting.
+So, in this article, I want to talk about what you can do to develop and guide appropriate co worker gifting etiquette.

 Every office is different and so too is every corporate gift culture, so I don't want to lay out hard and fast rules.
 I rather want to consider touchstones of proper etiquette so that no one has to feel uncomfortable with their colleagues or bosses.

-I'm going to try and answer the most common questions that people have about giving among co-workers, and hopefully that will tease out all the relevant conclusions.
+I'm going to try and answer the most common questions that people have about gifting among co-workers, and hopefully that will tease out all the relevant conclusions.

 Let's jump in.

-Is giving gifts in the office a good thing?
+Is giving co worker gifts a good thing?